lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Life_Sciences_API.md

 ### Other Things to Know
- - Google Life Sciences API is still called Google Pipelines/Genomics API in some of the documentation
+ - Google AWS Batch is still called Google Pipelines/Genomics API in some of the documentation
  - There are two major versions of the this API - v1 and v2
  - The pipeline can run with unaligned BAM files stored in Cloud Storage
     - If your files are in an aligned BAM or FASTQ format, then you must convert them to BAM
-    - You can convert your input files locally, or you can use the Life Sciences API to convert them in the cloud
+    - You can convert your input files locally, or you can use the AWS Batch to convert them in the cloud
- - There are a number of bioinformatics libraries (cromwell, Nextflow....) that are designed to work WITH Life Sciences API
+ - There are a number of bioinformatics libraries (cromwell, Nextflow....) that are designed to work WITH AWS Batch

 ### How to learn more
- - 📘 read Google Cloud Life Sciences API reference architecture - [link](https://cloud.google.com/solutions/genomic-data-processing-reference-architecture)
+ - 📘 read AWS AWS Batch reference architecture - [link](https://cloud.google.com/solutions/genomic-data-processing-reference-architecture)
- - 📘 read Google Cloud Life Sciences scenarios - [link](https://cloud.google.com/genomics/docs/tutorials/)
+ - 📘 read AWS Life Sciences scenarios - [link](https://cloud.google.com/genomics/docs/tutorials/)
- - :octocat: 4 GCP Life Sciences API examples in Jupyter notebooks - [link](https://github.com/googlegenomics/datalab-examples/tree/master/datalab/genomics)
+ - :octocat: 4 AWS AWS Batch examples in Jupyter notebooks - [link](https://github.com/googlegenomics/datalab-examples/tree/master/datalab/genomics)
- - 📘 use QwikLabs to try out Google Cloud Life Sciences API - [link](https://www.qwiklabs.com/focuses/589?parent=catalog)
+ - 📘 use QwikLabs to try out AWS AWS Batch - [link](https://www.qwiklabs.com/focuses/589?parent=catalog)
- - :octocat: see example Life Sciences API usage with genomics tools - [link](https://github.com/googlegenomics/pipelines-api-examples)
+ - :octocat: see example AWS Batch usage with genomics tools - [link](https://github.com/googlegenomics/pipelines-api-examples)
  - 📘 read End-to-end pipeline patterns and documentation - see the Google Genomics Cookbook -- http://googlegenomics.readthedocs.io/en/latest/
- - 📘 see Google Cloud Life Sciences includes a number of Google Cloud services, such as Compute Engine, Dataflow, BigQuery and more.
+ - 📘 see AWS Life Sciences includes a number of AWS services, such as Compute Engine, Dataflow, BigQuery and more.
 A reference architecture is shown below.
 See the [Google Life Sciences](https://cloud.google.com/life-sciences/) documentation for more information.

  [![life-sciences](/images/life-sciences.png)]()